 Milton Friedman is credited with giving neoliberalism the traction that it has had since the 1980s, making it an accepted doctrine among many economists and politicians.
 Scott Sumner, for example, wrote about “The Unacknowledged Success of Neoliberalism”.

 That perspective has been robustly challenged, though.
 Martin Jacques, for example, argues that it has failed and writes of “The death of neoliberalism and the crisis in western politics”.
 And Martin Wolf’s new book, The Crisis of Democratic Capitalism, claims that:

-Another serious criticism of neoliberalism as an effective engine of growth is that it has delivered economic instability (3.5.5).
-Unregulated financial markets led to the great recession in 2007/8, and some regulation is needed to correct that weakness.
+Another serious criticism of neoliberalism and market supremacy is that the associated lack of regulation has delivered economic instability (3.5.5).
+Unregulated financial markets led to the great recession in 2007/8, and some adjustment is needed to correct that weakness.